genuary-art/site/faq.md

 Yes.

+## Is it true about the GENUARY Police

+No.

+## Is GENUARY a competition?

+Genuary is not a competition.
+It's about the challenge you set for yourself, and providing people with prompts to find fruitful challenges that other people are also participating in.

 ## Nice logo you got there, can I steal teh code?

 No the code is copyrighted, but it is also not minified and commented extensively.
 You are very much invited to [check it out](logo.js), read and learn from it :)